creator

 TECHNOLOGICAL AND MEDIA ART

-Creates new forms of performance through gesture-based interfaces and sound control.
-His device Quray transforms hand movements into sound and light, turning live shows into immersive experiences.
-His works often combine technology, sculpture, and stage presence, where instruments become part of a performative dialogue.
+Berens creates new forms of performance through gesture-based interfaces and sound control.
+His device Quray transforms hand movements into sound and light, turning the space around the performer into an instrument.
+His works often combine technology, sculpture, stage presence and live sound, where the body becomes part of the musical system.

 Main Directions